-Corporate Governance Principles and Code of Conduct
+Corporate Governance Guidelines and Code of Business Conduct and Ethics

-Our Board of Directors has adopted corporate governance principles that set forth the responsibilities of the Board of Directors and the qualifications and independence of its members and the members of its standing committees.
-In addition, our Board of Directors adopted a code of conduct setting forth standards applicable to all of our directors, officers and employees.
-The corporate governance principles and code of conduct are available on our website at www.cyclerion.com.
+Our Board of Directors has adopted corporate governance guidelines that set forth the responsibilities of the Board of Directors and the qualifications and independence of its members and the members of its standing committees.
+In addition, our Board of Directors adopted a code of business conduct and ethics setting forth standards applicable to all of our directors, officers and employees.
+The corporate governance guidelines and code of business conduct and ethics are available on our website at www.cyclerion.com.
 We expect that any amendment to the code, or any waivers of its requirements, that apply to our chief executive officer, chief financial officer, chief accounting officer, or corporate controller, if any, will be disclosed on our website.